slaclab/surf/protocols/jtag/README.md

 -----------------

-The `xvcSrv` software must be installed and executed on a machine with connectivity to the firware.
+The `xvcSrv` software must be installed and executed on a machine with connectivity to the firmware.
 The basic options for execution are:

     xvcSrv [-D transport_driver] -t <target>